Angela Kinsey: Career

 Kinsey moved to Los Angeles and took improvisation classes with The Groundlings and at iO West (formerly known as "Improv Olympic West").
 Following a two-woman show at iO, she was an operator at 1-800-Dentist and made small one-episode appearances in various sitcoms.
 She voiced the character "Angela" on two episodes of King of the Hill.
 In early 2005, she auditioned for the role of receptionist Pam Beesly for the American version of The Office.
 After producers told her she was "a little too feisty for Pam" she was called back to audition for the role of Angela Martin, which she won.
-She also appeared on Monk as a murderer named Arlene Boras in "Mr. Monk and the Naked Man" (2007) and "Mr. Monk's 100th Case" (2008).
+She also appeared on Monk as murderer Arlene Boras in "Mr. Monk and the Naked Man" (2007) and "Mr. Monk's 100th Case" (2008).

 In June 2007, Kinsey shared in the Daytime Emmy Award "Outstanding Broadband Program – Comedy", for her work on The Office: Accountants, which is a series of webisodes.

 Kinsey is one of several cast members of The Office to have a role in License to Wed, a film directed by Ken Kwapis, who often directed episodes of The Office.
 Kinsey updated her MySpace blog with behind-the-scenes anecdotes of upcoming episodes of the series.
 She also took to organizing The Office cast outings: "I remember watching Friends and thinking, 'They really enjoy each other.'
 We, in fact, hang out."

-In summer 2011, she became the new spokesperson for Clairol hair products, appearing in television ads for Clairol Nice 'n Easy.
-In 2013, she starred in New Girl.
+In Summer 2011, she became the new spokesperson for Clairol hair products, appearing in television ads for Clairol Nice 'n Easy.
+In 2013, she guest-starred in New Girl.
 Since 2014, Kinsey has starred in the Hulu comedy series The Hotwives, returning for season two on August 18, 2015.
 That same year, she starred in the film All-Stars with Lance Kinsey (no relation).

-Kinsey stars in the Netflix Original Series Haters Back Off as Bethany, the mother of the main character Miranda Sings.
+Kinsey stars in the Netflix original series Haters Back Off as Bethany, the mother of the main character Miranda Sings.
 She appears alongside YouTube star Colleen Ballinger, as Miranda, and Steve Little, as Miranda's uncle Jim.
-While the first season was met with relatively mixed reviews, Kinsey received critical acclaim for her performance.
+While the first season was met with mixed reviews, Kinsey received critical acclaim for her performance.
 In 2019, Kinsey starred in the Netflix film Tall Girl and plays the mom to Ava Michelle's main character Jodi.